GitOps with Flux v2¶

 Installing Flux v2 (GitOps Toolkit)¶

-eksctl provides an option to alternatively bootstrap Flux v2 components into an EKS cluster, with the
+eksctl provides the option to bootstrap Flux v2 components into an EKS cluster, with the

 enable flux subcommand.